Memphis Sounds: 1973–74 season

-Memphis Sounds 1974–1975
+Memphis Sounds 1974–75

 It soon became apparent that the Tams were not high on the list of Finley's priorities.
 Amenities like programs began to disappear, and morale suffered as players began to wonder if they would receive paychecks and if those would clear the bank when they did.
-After two seasons of this, the ABA stepped in and took control of the team.
+After two seasons of this, the ABA stepped in and took control of the team for a third time.
 ABA Commissioner Mike Storen resigned his position with the league to take over the operation and run the team in Memphis.

-Storen lined up several notable local figures as co-owners of the new team including musician Isaac Hayes and Holiday Inn founder Kemmons Wilson.
-Storen named the new team the Memphis Sounds and developed a new red and white color scheme and logo.
+Storen lined up several notable local figures as co-owners of the new team, including funk and soul musician Isaac Hayes and Holiday Inn founder Kemmons Wilson.
+Storen named the new team the Memphis Sounds and developed a new red and white color scheme and logo, a move that was met with positive reception for both the ABA and the fans of the franchise alike.

-Storen cleared out the former Tams roster and brought in veteran players such as Mel Daniels, Freddie Lewis, Roger Brown, Chuck Williams, Collis Jones, George Carter, Rick Mount and Julius Keye.
+Storen cleared out the former Tams roster and brought in veteran players such as Mel Daniels, Freddie Lewis, Roger Brown, Chuck Williams, Collis Jones, George Carter, Rick Mount, and Julius Keye.
 The only player who had played for the Tams who appeared in uniform for the Sounds was Larry Finch, a local favorite because he had played college basketball at Memphis State University.

-The Sounds, coached by Joe Mullaney, finished the 1974–75 season with a record of 27–57, which was good for fourth place in the Eastern Division and a spot in the 1975 ABA Playoffs.
-Unfortunately for the Sounds, their first round opponent was the Kentucky Colonels, who had won the Eastern Division and defeated the Sounds 4 games to 1 (the one win being the only playoff-game victory in the franchise's tenure) en route to winning the 1975 ABA Championship.
+The Sounds, coached by Joe Mullaney, finished the 1974–75 season with a record of 27–57, which was good for fourth place in the Eastern Division and a spot in the 1975 ABA Playoffs due to the Virginia Squires having a faultier operation by comparison.
+Unfortunately for the Sounds, their first round opponent was the Kentucky Colonels, who had won the Eastern Division and defeated the Sounds 4 games to 1 (the one win being the only playoff-game victory in the franchise's tenure while in Memphis) en route to the Colonels winning the 1975 ABA Championship.